cveld/PipelineCacher/README.md

 # Problem description
-For various workload I am confronted with many Azure Pipelines pipelines that we create to accomodate the desired state.
+For various workloads I am confronted with many Azure Pipelines pipelines that we create to accomodate the desired state.

 After having created a couple of pipelines, having run them with some sample inputs, quickly it becomes unclear which pipelines have to run or rerun to change the actual state into the desired state.